lluisball/godenerg/README.md

      arrived and I had a deficit of energy.
 I needed to monitor and imporve charging.

-   - The USB interface with the inverter is fairly unstable; the firmware sometimes fails to properly respond and other times has small hipccups so anything connected continuously to the inverter has to be able to handle failure.
-     The daemon takes care of watching over himself and restarts gracefully if any issues happen.
+   - The daemon takes care of watching over himself and restarts gracefully if any issues happen.
 The daemon can be left unsupervised and will self fix and restart if any problems happen.
+I had to to this because the USB interface with the inverter is fairly unstable; the firmware sometimes fails to properly respond and other times has small hipccups so anything connected continuously to the inverter has to be able to handle failure.

    - Python 3 compatible.
 Just tested on Linux.
      No hope to get it tested on Mac or Windows unless someone helps with that.